 W3rkH0f media arts will rapidly prototype and develop custom software products tailored directly to meet their current artistic vision.
 With an ever growing repository of software and hardware technology, W3rkH0f media arts regularly deploys and maintains site specific hardware / software components of their art works.

-W3rkH0f media arts work with proprietary, self- designed and self- developed software.
+Proprietary, self- designed and self- developed software.
 Our artistic aesthetic centers around the invention of the tools and instruments we use to create our works.

 Hurricane – Realtime Video Synthesis

 Kent Clelland has designed and implemented interactive media technology solutions for two decades, some of which have become commercially available through Native Instruments.
 Recently, Clelland turned his audio coding know-how towards generative video processing and creating visual instruments.

 Leveraging Apple’s CoreVideo, CoreImage, and OpenGL technologies, the Hurricane is a highly advanced, extremely flexible, MIDI controlled light organ.
 Being 100% MIDI controllable allows an intrinsic flow of musical information between computers generating music and video simultaneously (for example see video apidae).

 A portion of the user interface for the video synthesizer "Hurricane":